Stress is considered the leading contributor to bad performance at work.

 Feeling stress is okay, but its what we do with that feeling or thought that can make all the difference.
 Some of us will avoid people or activities that are important to us, as a way of trying to decrease stress.
 But does this actually work?
 Do we then feel more stress for doing that.
 Some of us might get into conflict “vent one’s spleen” as a way to relieve stress.
 How have you felt 5 minutes or 5 hours later when you have used this strategy?

 Stress is part of our modern day to day lives, a lot of it we can’t control (e.g., unexpected change, boss’s behaviour, clients, technology, traffic, weather…. ).
 What we do have more control over is what we choose to do next.
 Do you overthink the situation, go in to panic or avoid or argue?
 Can you instead have some self-compassion around the experience of stress and still do what is important to you?

 We are all very hard on ourselves most of the time.
 There are some good scientific reasons for this, which are largely because our brains have a negative bias which influences negative self-talk.
 Most people I work with, are not aware of this fact.
 Negative bias was created to protect us from being eaten by a lion – preparing for the worst outcome.
-But now in 2019, when we feel stress it is not a lion that is about to eat us (unless on safari), but gosh, some days it does feel like it!
+But now in 2019, when we feel stress it is not a lion that is about to eat us (unless on safari), but our brain still sees a lion which leads to automatic responses such as avoid (“flight”) procrastinate (“fright”), become defensive or grumpy, cry (“fight”.)
+All of these protective behaviours to minimise the experience of stress, and well…being eaten by a lion.
 So what do we do?